-All Local Committee Standards must now be updated to conform to the above changes.
+All Local Committee Standards must now be updated accordingly.
 Your local apprenticeship training representative will assist you.
-A copy of the updated standards is attached.
+A copy of the revised state standards are enclosed.

 If you have any questions concerning these changes, please feel free to contact me.